atolab/cdds/docs/GettingStartedGuide/helloquickworld.rst

 reliable the communication should be.

 ***********
 Source Code
 ***********

-When taking :ref:`Hello World <HelloWorld>` as basis and add the mentioned improvements to that, you get the Hello Quick World code.
+In the previous chapters, :ref:`Hello World <HelloWorld>` is taken as basis and explained how it can be improved.
+These improvements are shown in this chapter with the  Hello Quick World code.

 Publisher: